razetime/ngn-k-tutorial/pt1.md

 ,`symbol
 ```

 It's important to understand that just `"a"` is a character, not a string. `,"a"`, however, is an array contraining the character `"a"`.
+I'd like to introduce you to your first K function: enlist.
+`,`, when called with 1 argument enlists its argument.
+It makes a single element array containing the given value.

 Strings/character arrays can be made by putting characters in double quotes, as you saw in the Hello World example.